SalishSeaCast/tools/docs/index.rst

 ..
-Salish Sea MEOPAR tools documentation master file
+SalishSeaCast tools documentation master file

 .. _SalishSeaToolsDocs:

 *************************************
-Salish Sea MEOPAR Tools Documentation
+SalishSeaCast Tools Documentation
 *************************************

-This is the documentation for the Salish Sea MEOPAR project tools collection.
+This is the documentation for the SalishSeaCast project tools collection.
-The docs describe a collection of tools for working with the Salish Sea MEOPAR NEMO model, its results, and associated data.
+The docs describe a collection of tools for working with the SalishSeaCast NEMO model, its results, and associated data.
 There is a companion collection of :ref:`project documentation <SalishSeaDocs>`.

 The :file:`tools` repo contains several Python packages:

-* :py:obj:`SalishSeaToolsPackage` - a :ref:`collection of Python modules <SalishSeaToolsPackage>` that facilitate code reuse across the Salish Sea MEOPAR project
+* :py:obj:`SalishSeaToolsPackage` - a :ref:`collection of Python modules <SalishSeaToolsPackage>` that facilitate code reuse across the SalishSeaCast project

 * :py:obj:`SOGTools` - :ref:`Python functions <SOGTools>` for working with the output of the SOG 1-D model